What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 말이 통하지 않아도 마음은 느껴져요

-(Ma-ri tong-ha-ji ana-do ma-eu-meun neu-kyeo-jyeo-yo.)
+(Ma-ri tong-ha-ji ana-do ma-eu-meun neu-kyeo-jyeo-yo)

 Meaning Feelings are understood even without words